 This is an anxious and uncertain time for all of us, and children may have worries about their changing routine, not being able to see their friends, or what will happen if they or their family members get poorly.
 We’ve rounded up our favourite books to help you give your little ones opportunities to talk about how they are feeling.

 1 Ruby’s Worry

 Age suitability: 4-7 years

 This gentle story is perfect for helping little ones to understand that sharing their worries with somebody else can help them to feel less scary.
-We love the subtle illustrations and the sensitive messaging – and we’ve even asked one of our teachers, Luke, to bring it to life for us here.
-Watch the video with your little one and then use it to start a conversation about any worries they might have.
+We love the subtle illustrations and the sensitive messaging which you then use to start a conversation about any worries your child might have.

 For all little worriers, this great new release from the author of The Lion Inside follows a worrysaurus who can’t enjoy a sunny picnic without thinking of all the things that could go wrong!
 With the help of some reassuring words from his Mummysaurus, he starts to learn to let go of his worries and enjoy the moment.

 This joyful book celebrates finding little moments of happiness in your day and sharing those with others!
 The illustrations are a riot of colour and help to remind us all to appreciate the little things, particularly in these uncertain times.

 Little Crab is going for his first swim in the ocean, but when he gets there he suddenly realises he is a little frightened!
 With the help of Big Crab, he works up the courage to face his fears and try something new.
 For any little ones who may be worried about returning to the outside world after being indoors, this is a great story to remind them that there will always be a grown-up to help them feel brave.